Mortal Kombat Legends: Snow Blind: Plot

 Kuai Liang finds Kenshi wandering the desert and takes him in, then trains Kenshi by enhancing his other senses.
 He reveals that he had faced the wave of the revenants and, in a desperate attempt to end the conflict, killed everyone but himself in an ice storm.
 However, the casualties included his clan members and civilians, which caused him to swear an oath never to use his powers again.

 When Kano seizes control of another city, Kenshi argues that they need to help the townspeople but Kuai Liang refuses, resulting in a fight.
 Kuai Liang gains the upper hand and offers Kenshi one last chance to return to a normal life, but Kenshi chooses to enter the city where he is captured after killing more of the Black Dragon.

-Kuai Liang burns down his farm in order to summon Scorpion, and reassumes his past identity of Sub-Zero.
+Kuai Liang burns down his farm to summon Scorpion and reassumes his past identity of Sub-Zero.
 They join forces and arrive at the city to free Kenshi as the latter is being tortured by Kano.
-After they kill the remaining Black Dragon members, they decapitate Kano but he survives and rushes to a chamber containing Kronika's Hourglass, which Kano had used to create an alternative timeline in which he unleashed the revenant infestation in order to gain his immense power.
+After they kill the remaining Black Dragon members, they decapitate Kano but he survives and rushes to a chamber containing Kronika's Hourglass, which Kano had used to create an alternative timeline in which he unleashed the revenant infestation to gain his immense power.
 He is killed by Sub-Zero before he can then use the Hourglass to erase the cryomancer from existence, and the chamber's entrance self-destructs to seal off those from outside.
-Since he promised Scorpion to take him if he ever used his powers again, Sub-Zero departs to the Netherrealm, making Kenshi the successor of the Lin Kuei and new protector of Earthrealm.
+Since he promised Scorpion to take him if he ever used his powers again, Sub-Zero departs to the Netherrealm, making Kenshi the successor of the Lin Kuei and the new protector of Earthrealm.